To be Held in Spacious Love.

 Comfort always trumped content!

-I was lonely when my mom wasn't home to comfort me after a hard day, but, I turned toward the next best comfort - my Self —that curious, creative child that was out discovering the world!
+Yes, I was lonely when my mom wasn't home to comfort me after a hard day, but, I turned toward the next best comfort - my Self —that curious, creative child that was out discovering the world!

-Whether I was up in a tree or pulling debris from Joey Spina's house to build a fort, picking up a game of dodgeball down the street, making chocolate chip cookies, breaking in my new glove with my bro, or at home alone transforming trash into a new treasure,
+Whether I was up in a tree or pulling debris from Joey Spina's house to build a fort, picking up a game of dodgeball down the street, making chocolate chip cookies, breaking in my new glove with my bro, or at home alone transforming trash into a new treasure, I was free.

-most spontaneous over any effort to bring together others.
+I wasn’t looking for something to fill my time, rather my creativity was challenged to choose what was most spontaneous over any effort to bring together others.
 I was exercising my free will and putting it in the service of my Soul.

 And so, it took a while to disentangle myself from what I thought made a "good" mom in order to become my best self, which was, by no coincidence, my "best" mom.